elkarbackup/elkarbackup-docs/README.md

 ### Building the website with Docker

-TravisCI will build the static web after every commit and push it to `gh-pages` branch.
+GitHub Action will build the static web after every commit and push it to `gh-pages` branch.

 However, you can also build the website by yourself.
 You have to install the required dependencies (npm/yarn) and follow Docusaurus [instructions](https://docusaurus.io/docs/en/publishing).